antoprince001/Image_classification/README.md

 In this dataset, you will find 7534 images of 2 sizes of lunar rocks.
 In the next 2 months, we challenge you to build models such that given an image, the model will predict the probability of every rock class.

 Approach:
-The problem has been dealt with utilizing the google colabs platform.
+The problem has been solved using the Google Colabs platform.
+CNN has been used to extract features from the lunar rock sample images.
+ * The data set in drive has been accessed in colabs using pydrive module.
+ * Neural network
+  -Activation layer -Relu of 128 density
+  -2 softmax layers
+  -loss function: categorical_crossentropy
+  -optimizer: Adam

 Dataset:
 https://drive.google.com/open?id=1ETMLnMFpLKCv4KT75CVZGKapYIVYCuUB